Gunman in Chicago hospital shooting was slain doctor's ex-fiancé

 Gun violence broke out repeatedly in the middle of the country Monday with three mass shootings in a two-hour span.
 The worst was in Chicago, where a gunman killed a doctor, a police officer and a bystander at the city's oldest hospital.

-The first victim, Dr. Tamara O'Neal, was the gunman's ex-fiancée.
+According to a spokesperson for the Chicago Police Department, the gunman was 32-year-old Juan Lopez, the ex-fiancé of slain doctor Tamara O'Neal.
 Police said they had argued outside Mercy Hospital before the shooting.
-The suspect then killed a resident pharmacist, Dayna Less, and officer Samuel Jimenez during a shootout with police inside the hospital.
+After shooting O'Neal, Lopez then killed a resident pharmacist, Dayna Less, and officer Samuel Jimenez during a shootout with police inside the hospital.
+Lopez was also killed although it's unclear if he shot himself or if he was killed by police.

 Chicago's police superintendent said officer Jimenez saved other lives.